Tribe Fends Off Dangerous Open Pit Mine Plan

 To better understand these ancient agricultural methods, Overstreet and Grignon established a replica garden at the Menominee Indian Museum, on the reservation.
 They engaged tribal members in a community project of creating garden beds using the traditional cultivation tools of ancient people: digging sticks and hoes made from bison scapula.
 The project has fed ongoing curiosity and rediscovery of Menominee history and culture.

 On their sacred site tour, the group of high school students also visited a dance ring, one of several in the area, which would have been used for ceremonial purposes by Menominee and other neighboring Tribes.

-Historians and researchers have already identified some of the Menominee cultural sites near the Back Forty mine as eligible for listing on the National Register of Historic Places – the official list of historic buildings, districts, sites, structures, and objects worthy of preservation.
+Because of the historic and cultural importance of Menominee village sites near the Back Forty mine, both Michigan’s and Wisconsin’s review boards have recently voted to approve the Tribe’s nomination for listing on the National Register of Historic Places — the official list of historic buildings, districts, sites, structures, and objects worthy of preservation.
 Yet if the Back Forty mine is built, this opportunity for historic preservation could be lost, and the landscape will be altered beyond recognition.

 This blog was originally published in June 2019.
 It was last updated in November 2022 to reflect the Tribe's recent victories.